 In April 2023, we issued our biennial update to our High-Risk List.
 This list identifies government operations with greater vulnerabilities to fraud, waste, abuse, and mismanagement.
-It also identifies the need for transformation to address economy, efficiency, or effectiveness challenges.
+It also identifies the need for transformation to address economy, efficiency, or effectiveness challenges.5

-Several government-wide high-risk areas have direct implications for NRC and its operations.
-These include (1) the government-wide personnel security clearance process, (2) ensuring the cybersecurity of the nation, (3) improving the management of IT acquisitions and operations, (4) strategic human capital management, and (5) managing federal real property.
+Several other government-wide, high-risk areas also have direct implications for NRC and its operations.
+These areas include (1) improving the management of IT acquisitions and operations, (2) strategic human capital management, (3) managing federal real property, (4) ensuring the cybersecurity of the nation, and (5) government-wide personnel security clearance process.

-We urge your attention to these government-wide high-risk issues as they relate to NRC.
-Progress on high-risk issues has been possible through the concerted actions and efforts of Congress; the Office of Management and Budget; and the leadership and staff in agencies, including within NRC.
-In March 2022, we issued a report on key practices to successfully address high-risk areas, which can be helpful resources as your agency continues to make progress to address high-risk issues.
+We urge your attention to these government-wide, high-risk issues as they relate to NRC.
+Progress on high-risk issues has been possible through the concerted actions and efforts of Congress, the Office of Management and Budget (OMB), and the leadership and staff in agencies, including within NRC.
+In March 2022, we issued a report on key practices to successfully address high-risk areas, which can be a helpful resource as your agency continues to make progress to address high-risk issues.6

-&lt;sup>5GAO, High-Risk Series: Efforts Made to Achieve Progress Need to be Maintained and Expanded to Fully Address All Areas, GAO-23-106203 (Washington, D.C.: Apr, 20, 2023).
+5GAO, High-Risk Series: Efforts Made to Achieve Progress Need to Be Maintained and Expanded to Fully Address All Areas, GAO-23-106203 (Washington, D.C.: Apr.
+20, 2023).